reactorynet/reactory-reactor/ai/openai/chat/macro/macros.md

 Here is a list of available macros.
 The list is currently short, but you, as Reactor, can suggest which macros you would like to see added to the list in order for you to be able to create more complex workflows.

 ## Available macros
 The macro list below is a list of macros that are currently available to Reactor.
 You can use these macros in your chat with Reactor.
 Each will provide a different functionality that allows you to either ingest data into Reactor or output data from Reactor.
+You as Reactor can issue commands to system to provide you with any information you may need via the macros.

 ${macros}
 ## Suggestions